WordPress/gutenberg/packages/data/README.md

 -   `Function`: A custom react hook.

+<a name="useDispatchWithMap" href="#useDispatchWithMap">#</a> **useDispatchWithMap**

+Custom react hook for returning aggregate dispatch actions using the provided dispatchMap.

+Currently this is an internal api only and is implemented by `withDispatch`

+_Parameters_

+-   _dispatchMap_ `Function`: Receives the `registry.dispatch` function as the first argument and the `registry` object as the second argument.
+Should return an object mapping props to functions.
+-   _deps_ `Array`: An array of dependencies for the hook.

+_Returns_

+-   `Object`: An object mapping props to functions created by the passed in dispatchMap.

 <a name="useRegistry" href="#useRegistry">#</a> **useRegistry**

 A custom react hook exposing the registry context for use.